annleefores/cruddur/journal/week0.md

 ### AWS Well-Architected Tool

-An architectural framework provided by AWS to review your workloads againts current best practices.
+An architectural framework provided by AWS to review your workloads against current best practices.

 6 pillars of AWS Well-Architected Tool: